sjjf/master_exterior_ballistics/README.md

 In order to derive the form factor required to match a particular projectile's performance for a known set of initial conditions a target range and angle of departure must be specified.
 The program then performs multiple runs varying only the form factor until a shot matching the specified conditions is achieved.
+Support is also included for specifying a list of departure angle and range pairs, with each of these pairs being modeled separately.

 Note that the form factor is not consistent across all possible initial conditions, since it attempts to encapsulate a range of physical properties not all of which are constant for all mach numbers.
-In most cases the form factor will need to be matched for multiple target ranges in order to achieve results consistent with historical data.
+In most cases the form factor will need to be specified for multiple departure angles in order to achieve results consistent with historical data.

 ## Maximum Range Calculation

 In this mode the program will perform multiple runs to search for the departure angle which results in the maximum range for a particular projectile configuration, displaying the range and departure angle found.
+Due to variability in the form factor this should be considered a reasonable estimate, not a precise calculation.

 ## Range Table Calculation